Area

 OrganizerS

-Dr. Cristina Ciomaga
+Dr. Cristina Elena Ciomaga

 Prof. Cris Bowen

-Univ of BATH (UK)
+University of BATH (UK)

 Dr. Maria Teresa Buscaglia